AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 .. code-block:: ada

-   procedure Displatching_Copy (Source : Child; Destination : Root'Class) issue
+   procedure Dispatching_Copy (Source : Child; Destination : Root'Class) is
    begin
       Child'Constructor (Destination, Source);
       --  This statement isn't completely Flare and needs to be generated by the